 Everything South of the Northern Molino Pass is considered to be moderate and intermediate biking by all cyclists who are in good shape.
 So if you’re not really wanting to cycle through the super-techie stuff, we recommend that you park near the South trailhead in Redington Pass.
 From there, you can make your cycling adventure a fun out-and-back bike ride.

 From the arizona trail sign at Italian Trap, the biking trail climbs steadily until it drops down for a fun downhill cycle to Redington Road.
 There, the trail will lead you Northeast and then West to Bellota Ranch Road.
 If you’re looking for even more miles in this mountain bike adventure, we recommend you bike across the road to reach the Lake Trailhead, which follows the Bellota Trail.
 This next biking trail crosses Caliente Creek, goes through several gates, and then climbs up to the pass above Molino Basin for stunning and one-of-a-kind Arizona views.

-Directions to Molino Basin: Take Mt.
-Lemmon Highway to the Molino Basin campground, and the trailhead is right across Catalina Highway.
-A few yards in, take the RIGHT fork, across the creek.
-As with any trailhead along Catalina Highway, you will need a day pass in order to park, which can be purchased inexpensively at the Ranger Station below Molino Basin.
+Biking to Molino Basin: Take Mt.
+Lemmon Highway to the Molino Basin campground to find the trailhead, which is right across Catalina Highway.
+After you bike a few yards in, take the RIGHT fork to cycle across the creek.
+As with any trailhead along Catalina Highway, you will need a day pass in order to park.
+Passes can be purchased inexpensively at the Ranger Station below Molino Basin.

-Directions to Italian Trap: In east Tucson, take Tanque Verde Road until it turns to dirt.
-From the moment it turns to dirt, it will be another 10-miles or so to the point where the AZ Trail crosses the road.
-Redington road is smooth, paved road that is passable in any passenger vehicle if you take it easy.
+Biking to Italian Trap: In East Tucson, take Tanque Verde Road until it turns to dirt.
+From the moment it turns to dirt, drive another 10-miles to the point where an Arizona biking trail crosses the road.
+Redington Road is a smooth, paved road for any type of passenger vehicles.
+You’ll find your biking trail along this intersection.